ome/omero-guide-scripts/docs/parameter_description.rst

 Include namespace
 -----------------
 For the export script.
-Check the box if you want to include in the CSV the namespace \
+Check the box if you want to include in the CSV the Namespace \
 associated to each Key as the first row of the document. (this output is understood by the import script).

 Include tags